justeat/JustTweak/README.md

 ### Integration

-- define a JSON configuration file including your features (you can use the included `ExampleConfiguration.json` as a template)
+- Define a `LocalConfiguration` JSON file including your features (you can use the included `ExampleConfiguration.json` as a template)
-- optionally define your features and A/B tests in your services such as Firebase and Optmizely

-#### Configure stack
+- Configure the stack

-You have 2 ways of creating the JustTweak stack:
+To configure stack, you have to options:

-- manually
+- by implementing the stack manually
-- automatic (levaraging the code generator tool that comes with JustTweak)
+- by levaraging the code generator tool

-##### Manual integration
+#### Manual integration

-Configure the JustTweak stack as following
+- Configure the JustTweak stack as following

 ```swift
 static let tweakManager: TweakManager = {